haypers/startup/notes.md

 I think my first step will be to get css organising the screen correctly, and rendering a grid on mobile.
 That might be difficult.

 So I need to learn how to debug the array data on the server side to get the images saving on the server side to work.

+I need to do some research on how vite and npm interact better, cuz I'm having a hard time getting my code to run localy, but when I deploy it it works great, or visa versa depending on where I tell my program to look for a index.html file.